-We are all more than just a physical body, we also have feelings, emotions and a spiritual side to us.
+We are all more than just a physical body we also have a spiritual aspect to us.
+When seeking help we shouldn’t just ignore the spiritual side of our life.
 We really need to think about how to help the whole of us and not just our physical bodies.
-Here are some suggestions people have found helpful…

 Think about how and where you most often take part in the addiction – do you set out on purpose to do it or do you just suddenly, out of the blue, feel the need?

-Is there someone you trust who would like to help you stop being addicted?
+Is there someone you trust who you think would be willing to help you stop being addicted?
 Maybe a friend or a relative has been encouraging you to break free?
-Agree to tell this person where you are regularly throughout the day and when you use are having to go to places where you often feel more tempted – having someone to be accountable to can be a great motivation to keep away from things we are addicted to.
+Agree to tell this person when you are going to places or putting yourself in situations where you often feel more tempted – having someone to be accountable to can be a great motivation to keep away from things we are addicted to.

 Do you believe there is a God?
 Have you ever spent time trying to learn about who Jesus is, what he did and why he did it?

-When people believe that Jesus loves them and is interested in them it gives them a bigger picture of the world around them and of what life is all about.
-It gives them a new hope and a new focus outside of themselves.
-The more you get to know Jesus the more you will want to please Him and that will also become a great motivation to saying no to this temptation – Find out about Jesus.
+When you believe that Jesus loves you and is deeply interested in you it gives you a different picture of the world around you and of what your life is all about.
+It gives you a new hope and a new focus outside of yourself.

 Find something new to fill your free time, spend time with other people, start a new hobby, keep yourself busy, volunteer at something.
-Find new, rewarding things to do and people to make a difference to – the more the focus is away from you and onto others or God the better.
-The less “spare” time you have the less opportunities you will have to continue with your addiction.
+Find new, rewarding things to do and people to make a difference to – the more the focus is moved away from you and onto others, or God, the better.
+The less “spare” time you have the less opportunities you will have to give into the thing you are addicted to.

-Set yourself small step goals – 24 hrs free, 48hrs, 3 days, 1 week.
-Keep something that you enjoy to do, read or eat and when you reach these targets give yourself the reward!
+Set yourself small achievable goals – 24 hrs free, 48hrs, 3 days, 1 week.
+Keep something that you enjoy to do, read or eat – and when you reach these goals give yourself the reward!
 Positive motivation is so important in wining the battle to say no to your addiction.